lauriebelch/OrthoDocs/README.md

 orthofinder -h
 ```

+If you are on a mac that has an M1/M2/M3 chip, you might have to adjust your conda architecture.
+Instructions can be found [here](https://towardsdatascience.com/how-to-manage-conda-environments-on-an-apple-silicon-m1-mac-1e29cb3bad12).

 Alternatively, you can also download OrthoFinder3 directly from github
 ```bash
 git clone https://github.com/ortho.git
 python OrthoFinder/orthofinder -h
 ```

-If you are on a mac that has an M1/M2/M3 chip, you might have to adjust your conda architecture.
-Instructions can be found [here](https://towardsdatascience.com/how-to-manage-conda-environments-on-an-apple-silicon-m1-mac-1e29cb3bad12).
+**Installing dependencies**

+some info on this

 ## Simple Usage